 This may, for example, include an email content-filtering service offered by an internet service provider, which monitors traffic data to scan incoming emails.
 It may also include a mobile network operator using their customers’ traffic data to target advertising.

 You will not be able to rely on a blanket ‘catch-all’ statement on a bill or website, and should get separate consent for marketing and for each value-added service requested.
-The clearest way to obtain consent is to use opt-in boxes.
-If you want to rely on implied consent (eg consent is implied when subscribing to a service), you must include a clear and prominent statement about the use of traffic data.
+The clearest way to obtain consent is to use specific opt-in boxes.

 PECR also specify that you must get consent from the person who the data is actually about – who might be a subscriber or a user.
 For this reason it may not always be enough to rely on consent given by the subscriber in advance when they signed up to a contract, if someone else will actually be using the connection.